What about Vodafone - they’re offering fibre optic broadband without line rental, no?

 It's exactly the same - £25 per month.
 Plus a one-off £49 connection fee.

-Very soon, it'll be the norm to see costs displayed like this when you buy broadband.
-New rules from the ASA (Advertising Standards Authority) mean that providers will no longer be allowed to put line rental charges in small print.
+Vodafone led the way here, but it's actually now the norm to see costs displayed like this when you buy broadband.
+New rules from the ASA (Advertising Standards Authority) mean that providers aren't allowed to put line rental charges in small print.
 Instead, they must list a single, total price that the service will cost per month.

-Vodafone just happens to be the first provider to go ahead with this form of pricing.
-TalkTalk announced a while ago that it'll be doing the same too, and every other provider will be forced to follow suit as of 31 October.
+Vodafone just happens to have been the first provider to go ahead with this form of pricing.
+TalkTalk announced a while ago that it was doing the same too, and every other provider was forced to follow suit as of 31 October 2016.

 The fact is, the majority of broadband packages do still require line rental.
 Since the line is used to deliver your broadband, it's pretty vital.
 The only other option is to get broadband from a provider on an alternative network that doesn't require it - like Virgin Media, Hyperoptic, Relish in central London, or even wireless broadband.
 These options tend to be more expensive, though.